Voter Registration for Military Voters and Voters who Reside Outside the U.S.

 What is the deadline to register to vote?

 For the 2024 Presidential Primary Election: The advanced deadline to register to vote is Tuesday, April 23, 2024.

 For the 2024 Presidential General Election: The advanced deadline to register to vote is Tuesday, October 15, 2024.

 If you are mailing the FPCA, please mail it as soon as possible but no later than the deadline.
 Your mailing must be postmarked on or before the deadline to be processed.

-An FPCA is also considered a request for an absentee ballot.
-Please submit a new FPCA each time you move to ensure that you will receive your absentee ballot.
+An FPCA is also considered a request for a mail-in ballot.
+Please submit a new FPCA each time you move to ensure that you will receive your mail-in ballot.

 For what contests am I eligible to vote?